Brandon Mayfield: Arrest and detention

 Following the 2004 Madrid train bombings, fingerprints on a bag containing detonating devices were found by Spanish authorities.
 The Spanish National Police shared the fingerprints with the FBI through Interpol.
 Twenty possible matches for one of the fingerprints were found in the FBI database and one of the possible matches was Brandon Mayfield.
 His prints were in the FBI database as they were taken as part of standard procedure when he joined the military.
-He became the prime suspect because of his conversion to Islam and because he had represented one of the Portland Seven, despite those being first-amendment protected activities.
+He became the prime suspect because of his conversion to Islam and because he had represented one of the Portland Seven.

 The FBI concluded that the fingerprints were a "100 percent match" on March 20, 2004.
 According to the court documents in the Honorable Judge Ann Aiken's decision, this information was largely "fabricated and concocted by the FBI and DOJ."
-The FBI finally sent Mayfield's fingerprints to the Spanish authorities on April 2nd, but in an April 13th memo, the Spanish authorities contested the matching of the fingerprints from Brandon Mayfield to the ones associated with the Madrid bombing.
+The FBI finally sent Mayfield's fingerprints to the Spanish authorities on April 2, but in an April 13 memo, the Spanish authorities contested the matching of the fingerprints from Brandon Mayfield to the ones associated with the Madrid bombing.
 Further, the Spanish authorities informed the FBI they had other suspects in the case, Moroccan immigrants not linked to anyone in the US.
 The FBI continued surveillance of Mayfield and his family despite the information received from the Spanish authorities, and misrepresented to a secret FISA court that the Spanish authorities had simply ruled Mayfield's match "inconclusive" when in fact they had deemed it "negative."

 Mayfield was concerned for the safety of his children and wife, and according to his father, he suspected that he was under surveillance by the federal authorities.
 In the weeks before his arrest, Mayfield's family was under the impression that their house had been broken into at least twice, although nothing was stolen.
-According to court documents, the FBI used national security letters in order to wiretap his phones, bug his house, and search his house several times, including collective personal hygiene products to test for DNA.
+According to court documents, the FBI used national security letters in order to wiretap his phones, bug his house, and search his house several times, including collecting personal hygiene products to test for DNA.